-Roadside Mobile Drug Testing (MDT) operates in NSW and random Police testing for illegal drugs can occur to any driver at any time.
+Roadside Mobile Drug Testing (MDT) operates in NSW and any driver can be tested for illegal drugs at any time.
 MDT detects drivers who have recently used four common illegal drugs: ecstasy, cannabis, cocaine and methamphetamine (including speed and ice).